Real-Time Synchronization Through Webhooks and Push Notifications

 You can create custom generic inquiries for the monitoring of entities that are not included in the predefined inquiries.
 You can then create a custom notification destination of the Commerce Push Destination type on the Push Notifications form.
 In the list of inquiries for this notification destination, you include both the custom generic inquires and the needed predefined generic inquiries.

 For a data query that is defined by a predefined or custom generic inquiry, when the system identifies a change in the results, the system generates a notification and adds it to a queue in the queue broker, which is RabbitMQ by default.
-This queue has the primaryQueue prefix and is used for all push notifications generated by MYOB Advanced.
+This queue has the primaryQueue prefix and is used for all push notifications generated by MYOB Acumatica.

-An MYOB Advanced background thread processes the notifications from this queue and sends the commerce notifications to the notification destinations of the Commerce Push Destination type.
+An MYOB Acumatica background thread processes the notifications from this queue and sends the commerce notifications to the notification destinations of the Commerce Push Destination type.
 By default, the system includes only one notification destination of the Commerce Push Destination type, which is the Commerce notification destination.
 The Commerce Push Destination type is defined in the PX.Commerce.Core.Model.Notification.BCPushNotificationDestination class, which implements the PX.PushNotifications.NotificationSenders.IPushNotificationSender interface.

 The notification destination of the Commerce Push Destination type processes the commerce notifications and places them in another queue in the queue broker (which is RabbitMQ by default).
 The queue has the commerceQueue prefix.
 You can monitor the status of this queue on the System Queue Monitor (SM302010) form.
 The messages are then processed as described in the next section.